No relief for B'luru from rain-related woes; CM blames 'maladministration' of previous Cong. govts | Science-Environment

 ''This was the highest rainfall in the last 42 years.
 All the 164 tanks in Bengaluru are filled to the brim,'' he said.

-A 23-year-old woman allegedly died due to electrocution after she came into contact with an electric pole while navigating a flooded road at Siddapura, police said.
+Meanwhile,a 23-year-old woman was electrocuted while navigating a flooded road at Siddapura, police said.
+She came into contact with an electric pole.

 The incident is said to have taken place on Monday night, when the victim was returning home on her scooter.
 Meanwhile, responding to the floods in the city, Telangana minister KT Ramarao called for ''bold reforms in urban planning and governance.''
 Our cities are our primary economic engines driving the states'/country's growth and with rapid urbanisation and sub-urbanisation, ''infrastructure is bound to crumble as we haven't infused enough capital into upgrading the same,'' he said in a tweet.